glo26/GrantGPT/README.md

 # GrantGPT: Encrypted LLM-powered RFP Generator, a model fine-tuned on Proprietary Data Sets of Previous Successful Cases.

 A fully encrypted and secure LLM-powered engine that learns based on hundreds of past successful grant applications, in which case all PII Data are screened through Insightcircle.ai.
-The purpose of this project is to speed up the formation of RFPs for technology and scientific startups and increasing the likelihood of sucessful grants being such as SBA/SBIR/STTR secured for startups, research projects, and small businesses.
+The purpose of this project is to speed up the formation of RFPs for technology and scientific startups and increase the chances of grants such as SBA/SBIR/STTR secured for startups, research projects, and small businesses.

 # Contact Us | Book Your Free First 15-min Call: